Live Shipping Estimates - Available Right Now

 Yes, there are extra shipping costs when moving a container to or from Idaho.
 Because Idaho is landlocked, these costs can be higher due to a few reasons.
 These include the distance the container has to travel, its location, and sometimes the special equipment needed for transportation, like cranes.
 Overall, things like how far the container is going, where it's going, and current market conditions can affect the total shipping fees, which may be more than the basic freight rate.

-Delivery and site requirements
+Delivery and Site Requirements

 How much straight-line clearance is needed to place the container?